Azure/azure-kusto-spark/docs/CHANGELIST.md

 - Fixed DataTypes support, including DateTime and decimal
 - Fixed streaming sink when working with multiple batches.
 Handle empty batches
 - Added 'KUSTO_WRITE_RESULT_LIMIT' option.
 When writing to Kusto, limits the number of rows read back as BaseRelation
 - Adjusted to Spark 2.4.
 This is optimized for Azure DataBricks default.
-In order to use with Spark 2.3, pom.xml file must be adjusted: spark.version (to 2.3.x) and json4s-jackson_2.11 (to 3.2.11)
 - KustoOptions.KUSTO_TABLE is no longer used in reading using kusto source

 # 1.0.0-Beta-02: